JacobSamro/ngx-spellchecker/readme.md

 #### getLength()

-This method returns the quantity of words that the dictionary has.
+This method allows to get the quantity of words that the dictionary has.

+Returns:
+ * An integer with the number of words.

 #### setWordlist(wordlist)